Man accused of starting California’s Park Fire is arrested as Oregon battles massive blaze

 California wildfire explodes in size overnight

-Some residents in Northern California’s Butte County were asked to evacuate, as the Park Fire grew nearly 40,000 acres overnight to an area roughly the size of Washington, DC.
-The fire has burned an average of nearly 50 football fields per minute since it started Wednesday afternoon.
-Triple-digit temperatures and high wind gusts have fueled the fire’s growth.
+Some residents in Butte County were asked to evacuate, as the fire grew to nearly 40,000 acres overnight to an area roughly the size of Washington, DC.
+By Thursday morning, the fire had burned an average of nearly 50 football fields per minute since it started Wednesday afternoon.
+Triple-digit temperatures and high wind gusts have fueled its growth.

 There are more than 200 firefighters deployed to fight the blaze, according to CalFire.